stared/jekyll-blog-pre-2022/_posts/2017/2017-04-30-teaching-deep-learning.markdown

 If you recommend a source that helped you with your adventure with deep learning - feel invited to contact me! ([@pmigdal](https://twitter.com/pmigdal) for short links, an email for longer remarks.)

-The [deep learning meme](http://knowyourmeme.com/photos/1244486-what-people-think-i-do-what-i-really-do) is not mine - I've just I rewrote from Theano to Keras (with TensorFlow backend).
+The [deep learning meme](http://knowyourmeme.com/photos/1244486-what-people-think-i-do-what-i-really-do) is not mine - I just rewrote it from Theano to Keras (with TensorFlow backend).

 [^deepsense]: [NOAA Right Whale Recognition, Winners' Interview](http://blog.kaggle.com/2016/01/29/noaa-right-whale-recognition-winners-interview-1st-place-deepsense-io/) (1st place, Jan 2016), and a fresh one: [Deep learning for satellite imagery via image segmentation](https://blog.deepsense.ai/deep-learning-for-satellite-imagery-via-image-segmentation/) (4th place, Apr 2017).